RuchitMicro/wolfx_tether/readme.md

 ## 🚀 What is Tether?

 Imagine you’re on the go, or maybe using a device without a terminal at hand.
 Tether lets you jump into a secure SSH session straight from your web browser.
 It leverages Django and Channels to provide real-time, bi-directional communication with remote hosts—like a browser-based terminal on steroids!
-Tether transforms your browser into a dynamic SSH terminal, eliminating the need for a local shell or complicated SSH setups.
-It leverages Django and Channels to deliver responsive, real-time connections to remote hosts.
-With Tether, you’re always just one click away from a fully interactive session—no extra software required.

 ## 💡 Why Tether is created?